 Monitoring our impact

-As part of our commitment to being a wise steward of the land on which we operate, we continually monitor our impacts and redefine our approach.
+We continually monitor our impacts and redefine our approach.
 If we need to make changes to the design of our operations, we re-evaluate our land management and rehabilitation plans and adjust them accordingly.

 One such risk, particularly in more tropical climates, is the spread of invasive species – either by directly or indirectly creating environmental conditions that encourage them to thrive or by introducing them to a new area.
 Since the time of explorers, the movement of goods and people has resulted in some species establishing themselves where they interfere with naturally occurring species.
 In such cases, the best way to protect biodiversity is to eradicate invasive species and ensure that we do not introduce new ones as a result of our activities.